 (Price was for three nights because I had a 9pm flight the last night)

-How Much Does Food Cost in Iceland?
+What Does Food Cost in Iceland?

 All in all, I was pleased with my food plan.
 It wasn’t much different than the way I eat on my road trips in the states.
 The restaurants I went to definitely weren’t gourmet but I don’t eat gourmet when I travel at home either.